LeoVaris/commit-analyser/README.md

 npm install
 ```

 Get your [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-You should add at least the right `public_repo`, for the project to work.
+You should add at least the right `public_repo` for the project to work.

-Create a `.env` using the template and paste your token there.
+Create a `.env` file using the template and paste your token there.

 ```
 npm start